 With moguls and aerials placing restrictions on maneuvers that could be attempted — done in an effort to improve athlete safety — many skiers began to question whether their sport was in danger of losing its creativity and its ability to progress.
 Chief among them was a mogul skier, Mike Douglas.

 The other discipline to fall under the umbrella of freestyle skiing at the Olympics is ski cross.
-Ski racing has been around for over 100 years, but this "new-school" incarnation takes place on motocross-style courses built into mountains.
-The first "boardercross" competition — called that because it was originally designed for snowboarders — took place in 1991, and snowboard cross debuted as an Olympic sport in 2006.
+Ski racing has been around for over 100 years, but this new-school incarnation takes place on motocross-style courses built into mountains.
+The first "boardercross" competition — called that because it originally was designed for snowboarders — took place in 1991, and snowboard cross debuted as an Olympic sport in 2006.
 Its ski cross counterpart premiered four years later at the 2010 Vancouver Games.